- Privacy Statement for Members

 The Private Health Insurance Ombudsman publishes an annual State of the Health Funds Report.
 This independent report compares service and productivity of private health insurers.

-A Standard Information Statement (SIS) is available for every product of Frank.
-Upon joining, the SIS/s for the Frank products which you have purchased will be sent to your Frank Webmail, and you will receive a notification stating that the SISs are available in your Webmail.
-An up to date SIS will be forwarded to your Webmail at least once per year from where it can be read or printed.
+A Private Health Information Statement (PHIS) is available for every product of Frank.
+Upon joining, the PHIS' for the Frank products which you have purchased will be sent to your Frank Webmail, and you will receive a notification stating that the PHIS' are available in your Webmail.
+An up to date PHIS will be forwarded to your Webmail at least once per year from where it can be read or printed.

 Recommendation or endorsement